 For me all of these beats in the field represent a collection of symptoms of, or, reactions to specific disciplinary and cultural developments.
 And to get at those I want to invite you to look at an image that you have no doubt seen before.

 Charles Jencks’s 1971 evolutionary tree – a hybrid of futurological prediction and trend assessment - is one of those sexy images that circulates through architectural discourse via books, lectures, blogs, and is currently available on flickr.
-It is a cognitive map, as Fredrik Jameson might have wished for, just not for life in postmodernism in general, but for navigating the contemporary architectural plurality.
+It is a cognitive map, as Fredrik Jameson might have wished for, just not for postmodern life in general, but for navigating the contemporary architectural plurality.

 It still “sort of” works, as well as it ever did, its hilarious authority bestowed upon it via its graphic connotations.
-X axis presenting history, Y, a kind of stylistic pulse that Jencks identified in the work, and all of it rendered in the ultimate flowchart of architectural history.
-It flows from big words on the left – Logical, Idealist, Self-Conscious, Intuitive, Activist, and Unselfconscious – to ever-smaller ones (including some individual architects’ names) on the right.
+X axis presenting history, Y, a stylistic pulse that Jencks identified in the work, all rendered in the ultimate architectural history flowchart.
+It moves from big words on the left – Logical, Idealist, Self-Conscious, Intuitive, Activist, and Unselfconscious – to ever-smaller ones (including some individual architects’ names) on the right.

 If you look closely at the retouched version (2000) you will find Le Corbusier’s Plan Voisin in the category called Unselfconscious, a category that Jencks will explain, comprises 80% of the environment.
 You will find Eisenman in a special bubble within the Logical band, together with Foster and Rogers (high-tech and cardboard architecture made perversely intimate with one another) in the seventies, and then Eisenman again at a strange junction of Intuitive and Activist in the late 80s.
-Just as a reference, around the same time and hanging to the side of activism: Koolhaas (qualified by “generic architecture”), Scogin, and Hadid occupy a common irregular blotch.
+Around the same time and hanging to the side of activism: Koolhaas (qualified by “generic architecture”), Scogin, and Hadid occupy a common blotch.

 Eisenman’s work did indeed change over time, and he has been the first one to try to explain its evolving meaning, so the fact that he occupies different spots in Jencks’s flowchart is not totally random, but it is hard to escape the feeling that the closer one looks at the chart, the further any sense of historical certainty recedes.
 But what the “Evolutionary Tree” does accomplish, in direct opposition to its promise of rendering speciation visible, is an ultimate evacuation of meaning from the big words on the left.

 Words pile, patches of black unite them, patches of white separate them and together they spatialize time.
 This intriguing drawing has to be seen as a symptom of postmodernism rather than as a tool for surviving it.
-Its contemporary appeal for the most part mirrors a kind of collective nostalgia for a cognitive map, while it in fact actively performs (in its own way) the destabilizing destruction of meta-narratives, not in a spectacular way, just simply by relying on the flow chart scientificity rather than on any type of verifiable (and often not even conventional) understanding of the history of architectural production in the 20th century.
+Its contemporary appeal mirrors a collective nostalgia for a cognitive map, while it in fact actively performs (in its own way) the destabilizing destruction of meta-narratives, not in a spectacular way, just simply by relying on the flow chart scientificity rather than on any type of verifiable (and often not even conventional) history of 20th centry architectural production.
 So then why start here?